jclouds/jclouds-site/start/compute.md

 Note: If all you want to do is execute a script at bootup, you should consider use of the runScript option.

 ### Predicate Commands
-Commands ending in `Matching` allow you to decide which subset of nodes you with to affect.
+Commands ending in `Matching` allow you to decide which subset of nodes you want to affect.
 All predicate commands are run in parallel for highest efficiency.

 #### Example Predicates